Social Media Lead

-Natasha is an experienced designer in the areas of graphics, web, and UX/UI.
+Natasha is an experienced design consultant.
 While pursuing her teaching certificate, and a BComm (Spec.
 Hons) from York University, Natasha realized that she could make a bigger impact in the world outside of the classroom.
 She ventured into the field of design and fell in love with the endless possibilities of what it can solve.
-She is often invited to lead workshops on the topic of UX/UI design attended by womxn entering the STEM fields.
-Her personal north star is to make the world just, equitable and inclusive for racialized womxn and girls.
+She is often invited to lead workshops on the topic of UX/UI design attended by women entering the STEM fields.
+Her personal north star is to make the world just, equitable and inclusive for BIWOC.
 Outside of work, you can find her snuggled up with a hot cup of chai and reading poetry by Rumi.
 Born and raised in Tanzania, Natasha spent her childhood going on safari trips, and has survived an elephant charge twice!

 “Yesterday I was clever, so I wanted to change the world.
 Today I am wise, so I am changing myself” – Rumi